hcoles/pitest-site/pages/faq.markdown

 Phil Glover maintains an Eclipse plugin.
 [Pitclipse](https://github.com/philglover/pitclipse)

 Michal Jedynak maintains an IntelliJ plugin.
-[PIT intellij plugin](http://plugins.intellij.net/plugin/?idea&pluginId=7119)
+[PIT IntelliJ plugin](http://plugins.intellij.net/plugin/?idea&pluginId=7119)

 It is also possible to launch PIT from most other IDEs as a Java application.